 It is not just alcohol and illegal drugs that can lead to complex addiction issues.
 Some prescription drugs can also be highly addictive and a dependence on these types of substances presents its own unique set of challenges.
 As ever, this can be a particularly difficult and upsetting experience for you or a loved one to manage.
+One way to manage this sort of addiction, would be to find rehab close to you, or further afield if you would prefer some time away to focus on your recovery.

 What are the most commonly abused prescription drugs?